Forest Products Trade Flow database

 The following figure illustrates how various data manipulation steps are connected to handle missing quantity data, out of bounds prices and mirror information from the trade partner.
 Each step in the workflow is explained in more detail in the project report as indicated in the section below.

-• 2 types of overview report; based on cleaned data.
+- 2 types of overview report; based on cleaned data.

-The second component provides a more standard data interface, allowing querying trade flow data between a reporting country and a multitude of trade partner countries, in volume or quantity, for a selected period of time.
-Free and open source softwares were used during the development of this website.
+Legacy query - The fourth component provides a more standard data interface, allowing querying trade flow data between a reporting country and a multitude of trade partner countries, in volume or quantity, for a selected period of time.
+This component allows downloading the data in an excel file, for further processing by the user.

-Download the full methodological report
+Download the methodological report

 Acknowledgement

-The development of this database was possible thanks to financial support from the FLEGT Independent Market Monitoring – a multi-year project supervised by ITTO and financed by the European Union (EU) to monitor impacts on trade from the EU FLEGT Action plan, including the EU Timber Regulation and bilateral Voluntary Partnership Agreements (VPA) between the EU and timber supplying countries.
+The initial development of this database was possible thanks to financial support from the FLEGT Independent Market Monitoring – a multi-year project supervised by ITTO and financed by the European Union (EU) to monitor impacts on trade from the EU FLEGT Action plan, including the EU Timber Regulation and bilateral Voluntary Partnership Agreements (VPA) between the EU and timber supplying countries.

 Special thanks go also to Ed Pepke and Tomi Tuomasjukka who with their colleagues at the EU FLEGT Facility Analysis Team were also at the crib of the concept to redevelop towards a more automated and open system for updating and validating the EFI-WFSE forest products trade flow database.
 Latter database was originally developed at EFI by Bruce Michie and Philip Wardle, who we warmly want to acknowledge for their ground-breaking work.
-This database can be found here.

 All mistakes remain ours.